TheLastGimbus/GooglePhotosTakeoutHelper/README.md

 ## How to use:
 0. Get all your photos in [Google Takeout](https://takeout.google.com/) (select only Google Photos)
-1. `pip3 install -U google-photos-takeout-helper`
+1. `pip install -U google-photos-takeout-helper`
 2. Extract all contents from your Google Takeout to one folder
 3. Run `google-photos-takeout-helper -i [INPUT TAKEOUT FOLDER] -o [OUTPUT FOLDER]`

 Alternatively, if you don't have PATH set right, you can call it `python3 -m google_photos_takeout_helper`

-If, instead of one big folder, you want your photos to be divided by year and month, run it with `--divide-to-dates` flag.
+If, instead of one big folder, you want your photos to be divided by a year and month, run it with `--divide-to-dates` flag.

 ### How to use for dummies (non-programming people):
 <details><summary>Click for detailed instructions</summary>
 <p>
 This script is written in Python.
-You need to install Python interpretert before you use it - don't worry, it's easy :wink: Then, everything with Python will be done through terminal/cmd
+You need to install Python interpreter before you use it - don't worry, it's easy :wink: Then, everything with Python will be done through terminal/cmd

-1. Download and install Python for your system: https://www.python.org/downloads/ (Google step by step installation instructions if you have trouble) - if the installator will ask you about some `PATH` and `pip`, make sure to check that too
+1. Download and install Python for your system: https://www.python.org/downloads/ (Google step-by-step installation instructions if you have trouble) - if the installer will ask you about some `PATH` and `pip`, make sure to check that too

 Now, you need to install my script with `pip` - a builtin tool that can install other Python programs and scripts.
-You can run it either by typing `pip3 <options>` or `python3 -m pip <options>`:
+You can run it either by typing `pip <options>` or `python3 -m pip <options>`:

-2. `pip3 install -U google-photos-takeout-helper`
+2. `pip install -U google-photos-takeout-helper`

 // Or `python3 -m pip install -U google-photos-takeout-helper`

 // Watch out for versions, described in "BIG DISCLAIMER" above

-If something goes wrong and it prints some red errors, try to add ` --user` flag at the end
+If something goes wrong, and it prints some red errors, try to add ` --user` flag at the end

 3. Prepare your Takeout:

-If your Takeout was dividied into multiple `.zip`s, you will need to extract them, and move their contents into one folder.
+If your Takeout was divided into multiple `.zip`s, you will need to extract them, and move their contents into one folder.
 Now, you should be able to just run it straight in cmd/terminal:

 4. `google-photos-takeout-helper -i [INPUT TAKEOUT FOLDER] -o [OUTPUT FOLDER]`